I wanted to join a private AG’s office committed to combating corporate corruption, where no one is too big to nail.

-While at the U.S. Attorney’s Offices in the Central and Southern Districts of California and the Eastern District of Virginia, Mr. Forge was a key member of prosecution teams that led dozens of grand jury investigations and successfully prosecuted many ground-breaking cases in addition to the Cunningham bribery case, including: the first search of an executive office at CIA Headquarters in Langley, Virginia, which was part of an investigation that led to the conviction and imprisonment of the CIA’s Executive Director – the highest-ranking federal law-enforcement or intelligence officer ever imprisoned; the nation’s largest fraudulent mortgage-origination scheme; the nation’s largest baby-selling ring (led by a nationally renowned attorney who deceived judges with false pleadings); the first conviction of a hospital executive for violating federal anti-kickback statute through physician relocation agreements; the first investor-fraud case in the Southern District of California to utilize court-authorized wiretaps and listening devices (“bugs”) (leading to more convictions and years of imprisonment than Enron case); and the Southern District of California’s first prosecution and trial for producing child pornography and prostituting a child.
+While at the U.S. Attorney’s Offices in the Central and Southern Districts of California and the Eastern District of Virginia, Mr. Forge was a key member of prosecution teams that led dozens of grand jury investigations and successfully prosecuted many ground-breaking cases in addition to the Cunningham bribery case, including: the first search of an executive office at CIA Headquarters in Langley, Virginia, which was part of an investigation that led to the conviction and imprisonment of the CIA’s Executive Director – the highest-ranking federal law-enforcement or intelligence officer ever imprisoned; the nation’s largest fraudulent mortgage-origination scheme; and the nation’s largest baby-selling ring (led by a nationally renowned attorney).
+Jason has also taught trial practice techniques on local and national levels, and has written and argued many state and federal appeals, including an en banc argument in the Ninth Circuit.
+He also teaches White Collar Crime at the University of San Diego School of Law.